-- 4.36 The distinctiveness, historic character and accessibility of resort and market towns in Suffolk Coastal presents an attractive setting for town centres as concentrations for shopping, leisure, employment, business, social and cultural activities.
+- 4.44 The distinctiveness, historic character and accessibility of resort and market towns in Suffolk Coastal presents an attractive setting for town centres as concentrations for shopping, leisure, employment, business, social and cultural activities.
 This also makes them popular with tourists and visitors from nearby areas within and beyond Suffolk Coastal.
 The towns have varying tourism functions that contribute to the scale of the retail offer and the presence of many specialist and artisan shops.
-The blend of different types of shops is important to the experience of visitors and local quality of life. - 4.37 Town centres are the most accessible places in Suffolk Coastal for shopping and commercial leisure.
+The blend of different types of shops and leisure facilities in town centres is important to the experience of visitors and local quality of life. - 4.45 Tourism and cultural aspects of town centres in Suffolk Coastal and growing leisure activities present opportunities for more inclusive day time and evening time economies, social interaction and the appeal of town centres as places to live.
+Town centres in the District provide residential development opportunities on appropriate sites that play an important role in ensuring their vitality.
+Opportunities to encourage residential developments targeted at the provision of smaller homes and specialist housing will be supported in appropriate locations (such as on upper floors) where they do not undermine the main town centre use.

-Commercial leisure is the business of entertainment facilities, the more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, night-clubs, casinos, health and fitness centres, indoor bowling centres, and bingo halls); and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities). - 4.38 In common with national trends, food shopping growth has moved towards discounters and smaller store formats of large supermarket chains catering for more frequent, smaller shopping trips.
-High levels of car ownership and use in the District and consumer choice mean people are increasingly prepared to travel further, in order to access a greater choice of shops and leisure facilities available in larger centres. - 4.39 Government policy and up-to-date evidence highlight that it is important that town centres offer a shopping and social experience that is different to out of town or online shopping.
-This reflects a broader change in the economy, population, e-commerce, how town centres are used and in the way the public spends its money and leisure time.
-More locally, this is in addition to the effects of a significant presence of out of town retail at Martlesham in the District and nearby Ipswich.
+- Town centres are the most accessible places in Suffolk Coastal for shopping and commercial leisure.

-- 4.40 A balanced mix of town centre shops and services is important to ensure a strong offer to meet the needs of residents of the towns and their surrounding rural areas.
-This includes well situated units suitable for modern operator requirements on main routes around and through town centres. - 4.41 Local and regional projects and strategies (e.g. East Suffolk Business Plan) are consistent in supporting local prosperity, community and cultural life and access to facilities and opportunities.
+Commercial leisure is the business of entertainment facilities, the more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, night-clubs, casinos, health and fitness centres, indoor bowling centres, and bingo halls); and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities). - 4.47 In common with national trends, food shopping growth has moved towards discounters and smaller store formats of large supermarket chains catering for more frequent, smaller shopping trips.
+High levels of car ownership and use in the District and consumer choice mean people are increasingly prepared to travel further, in order to access a greater choice of shops and leisure facilities available in larger centres. - 4.48 Government policy and up-to-date evidence highlight that it is important that town centres offer a shopping and social experience that is different to out of town or online shopping.
+This reflects a broader change in the economy, population, e-commerce and how town centres are used and the way people spend their money and leisure time.
+More locally, this is in addition to the effects of a significant presence of out of town retail at Martlesham in the District and nearby Ipswich. - 4.49 A balanced mix of town centre shops and services is important to ensure a strong offer to meet the needs of residents of the towns and their surrounding rural areas.
+This includes well situated units suitable for modern operator requirements on main routes around and through town centres. - 4.50 Local and regional projects and strategies (e.g. East Suffolk Business Plan) are consistent in supporting local prosperity, community and cultural life and access to facilities and opportunities.